Frequently Asked Questions

 Can I replace broken parts?

 Yes.
-You can get all plastic parts for cheap via JLCPCB3D.
-LEDs and cameras can be replaced too, but you can only buy them from me since they’re custom-made.
+You can get all plastic parts at low cost via JLCPCB3D.
+LEDs and cameras can be replaced too, but you can only buy them from me since they are custom-made.
 Replacement prices will be fair, but shipping outside the EU can be expensive.

 Will it work with Beyond or Quest 3?